For Customers

 Identity Crisis

-A recent Black Star blog post by Jim Pickerell gives advice to photographers who are trying to licence their stock pictures.
+A recent Black Star blog post by Jim Pickerell gives advice to photographers who want to licence their stock pictures.
 He’s been involved in the stock photo business for over 40 years.

 Pickerell writes that since there’s such an oversupply of stock images, photographers need to get their pictures seen by photo buyers.
 He then goes on to list some numbers and statistics.

-The interesting takeaway from this article is for any business that’s thinking about using stock pictures for its marketing instead of commissioning its own original corporate photography or business photography.
+The interesting takeaway from this article is for any business that’s thinking about using stock pictures instead of commissioning its own original photography.

 Continue reading →